gokulmInfy/m2x-particle-core/README.md

 Stream Name
 ------------

-A stream in a feed is a set of timed series data of a specific type(i,e. humidity, temperature), you can use the M2XStreamClient library to send stream values to M2X server, or receive stream values from M2X server.
+A stream in a feed is a set of time-series data points of a specific type (i.e. humidity, temperature).
+You can use the M2XStreamClient library to send stream values to the M2X API server, or receive stream values from the M2X API server.
 Use the following line to configure the stream if needed:

 ```
 char streamName[] = "<stream name>";